supabase/supavisor/README.md

   - Transaction
 - Cloud-native
   - Cluster-able
-  - Resiliant during cluster resizing
+  - Resilient during cluster resizing
   - Supports rolling and blue/green deployment strategies
   - NOT run in a serverless environment
   - NOT dependant on Kubernetes